NJHS Essay Examples: Writing Guide, 50 Ideas & Tips

 4. Becoming More Independent: Explain how you started making your own choices.

-5. Trying Something New and Failing: Talk about what didn’t work—and what you learned anyway.
+5. Trying Something New and Failing: Explain what did not work and what you learned.

 Creative Thinking

-1. Solving a Problem in a New Way: Share how you used creativity to fix something.
+1. Solving a Problem in a New Way: Share how you used creativity to solve a problem.

-2. Inventing a Club or Idea at School: Talk about how you started something from scratch.
+2. Starting a Club or Idea at School: Talk about how you built something from scratch.

 3. Writing or Art That Made a Difference: Describe how your creativity helped others.